algolia/kubernetes-hands-on/README.md

 * **minikube**

-A local kubernetes, useful for testing.
+A local k8s, useful for testing.
 We will use it during this hands on.

 * **manifest**

-Kubernetes configuration files are called `manifest`.
+k8s configuration files are called `manifest`.
 In reference to the `manifest` of a ship: A list or invoice of the passengers or goods being carried by a commercial vehicle or ship (from [wiktionary](https://en.wiktionary.org/wiki/manifest#Noun)).

-* **(kubernetes) objects**
+* **(k8s) objects**

-Kubernetes contains a number of abstractions that represent the state of your system: deployed containerized applications and workloads, their associated network and disk resources, and other information about what your cluster is doing.
-These abstractions are called `objects` and represented by a `kind` in the Kubernetes API.
+k8s contains a number of abstractions that represent the state of your system: deployed containerized applications and workloads, their associated network and disk resources, and other information about what your cluster is doing.
+These abstractions are called `objects` and represented by a `kind` in the k8s API.

-* **(kubernetes) cluster**
+* **(k8s) cluster**

-A set of machines, called nodes, that run containerized applications managed by Kubernetes.
+A set of machines, called nodes, that run containerized applications managed by k8s.

 A cluster has several worker nodes and at least one master node.

-* **(kubernetes) master**
+* **(k8s) master**

 The Master is responsible for managing the cluster.
 The master coordinates all activities in your cluster, such as scheduling applications, maintaining applications’ desired state, scaling applications, and rolling out new updates.

-Kubernetes master automatically handles scheduling your services across the Nodes in the cluster.
+k8s master automatically handles scheduling your services across the Nodes in the cluster.
 The Master’s automatic scheduling takes into account the available resources on each Node.

-* **(kubernetes) node**
+* **(k8s) node**

-A node is a worker machine in Kubernetes.
+A node is a worker machine in k8s.

 A worker machine may be a VM or physical machine, depending on the cluster.
 It has the Services necessary to run the services and is managed by the master components.
 The Services on a node include Docker, `kubelet` and `kube-proxy`.